phansGithub/afxdp-plugins-for-kubernetes/README.md

 - **llvm**
   - Compiling the bpf progs for Kind.
   - Install on Ubuntu: `apt install llvm`
+- **libxdp**
+  - Same as Libbpf, to load and uload the XDP program onto the network device.
+  - Installation: `make install-xdp`

 ### Static analysis, linting and formatting